B2B Market Segmentation Guide

 B2B Market Segmentation Glossary (22 Key Terms Defined)

-B2B market segmentation is the process of dividing business markets into distinct, targetable groups based on firmographics, behavior, and revenue potential to improve GTM strategy and campaign personalization.
+B2B market segmentation divides business markets into distinct, targetable groups, using firmographics, behavior, and revenue potential as the sorting criteria, so your GTM strategy and campaign personalization are built on something real rather than gut instinct.

 Effective B2B market segmentation requires precise vocabulary across your GTM teams.
 When Sales calls them "enterprise accounts" and Marketing calls them "Tier 1 segments," your reporting becomes fiction.
 According to Forrester's 2024 B2B Marketing Survey, 67% of marketing teams report misalignment between segment definitions and sales territory planning, leading to budget misallocation and pipeline attribution gaps.